wasmCloud/wasmCloud/examples/typescript/components/http-hello-world/README.md

 # Typescript HTTP Hello World

-This repository contains a hello world HTTP actor component, written in [Typescript][ts].
+This repository contains a hello world HTTP component, written in [Typescript][ts].

 This component: